sullyj42/seigyo-esl-control/README.md

 (Jan.
 20 update) I am now focused on building an Android app that allows users to create new commands for Google Assistant.
 After playing with my Google Nest Mini, I learned that the device is very limited in the actions it can take.
 I am hoping to improve its understanding of commands through a smart controller that allows you to input verbal directions and route the command to opening a separate action.

+## So, what is it?
+This took me a long time to figure out, but in the final moments, I realized what was most important to me was to make something that would be useful to someone in my life.
+That person ended up being my mom.

+This controller is trained via Google Actions and Dialogflow to be taught "Broken English".
+My mom moved to the US in 1992, but still has maintained her native accent until now, which has made conversations difficult for her sometimes.
+This has also made it hard for her to engage with the modern world's smart technology.
+I've spent my whole life watching ESL speakers struggle to work with devices, particularly vocally-triggered ones, which seems highly unfair as companies lean into these new technologies.

+I believe that if a machine can be taught proper English, it can be taught improperly as well.
+I am currently training Google Assistant to learn my mom's phonetic pronunciations, grammar arrangement, and other tics when speaking.
+Hopefully this can develop to help non-native speakers in general, as well as inspire other languages to also adapt their Alexas and Siris to learn second language understanding as well.

 ## Updates
 1/6/2020: Repo is made, set out available tools, researching potential projects<br>
 1/7/2020: Formed list of potential projects, currently researching deep learning in video games<br>